TitansBane/Elysium-Remastered/README.md

 ## Contact

-While I am sometimes available on the [Wabbajack Discord](https://discord.gg/wabbajack), I would advise checking the [Issues](https://github.com/TitansBane/Elysium-Remastered/issues) (open **and** closed ones) on GitHub first if you have any problems.
-The same goes for _Enhancements_ or _Feature/Mod Requests_. **DO NOT DM ME ON DISCORD.
+Use the [Wabbajack Discord](https://discord.gg/wabbajack), **DO NOT DM ME ON DISCORD.
 I WILL NOT PROVIDE SUPPORT FOR YOU IN DMS AND I WILL BLOCK YOU**.

 ## Changelog